 You must have a scientific, project-related reason to extend your project end date.
 Extensions may not be obtained for the sole purpose of spending remaining funds.
 Please know that extension requests are not guaranteed approval.

 If you are ready to request a NCE for your project, please click the link below for the sponsor of your project.
-Choose the form for “Other” if your sponsor is not listed.
-Please note that the sponsor specific forms were created to conform to the submission requirements of these sponsors.
+Choose “Other” if your sponsor is not listed.
+Sponsor specific forms conform to the submission requirements of these sponsors.
 If the information provided does not follow these requirements, OCG will be unable to submit the request in the sponsor’s online portal.

 For other policy resources related to sponsored research, visit the Research and Innovation Office website.
 Here you will find information regarding Institutional Animal Care and Use (IACUC), Conflicts of Interest, Export Controls, Human Research and IRB, Responsible Research, Controlled Substances, and other relevant topics.